-If so, a career as a forensic scientist might be the perfect choice for you.
-Forensic scientists fight crime from inside the friendly confines of their laboratories.
-They use analytical reasoning and technical skills to analyze evidence, identify suspects and build an airtight case.
+Do you have a love of science and a passion for fighting crime?
+If so, a career as a forensic scientist might be a good choice for you.
+Forensic scientists fight crime inside their laboratories and at crime scenes.
+They use analytical reasoning and technical skills to analyze evidence, identify suspects and build an airtight case.1

 Forensic Science Basics

 Forensic scientists usually work behind the scenes to support law enforcement agencies in the solving of crimes.
 They are responsible for collecting and analyzing evidence.
 It’s a job with a great deal of professional responsibility, as justice can hinge upon a fingerprint or fiber sample.1

 A job in forensic science also comes with potential.
 According to the U.S. Bureau of Labor Statistics (BLS), forensic science technicians are expected to grow by 13%from 2022 through 2032, much faster than average.2

 What Does a Forensic Scientist Do?

 A forensic science technician works in both laboratories and at crime scenes.
 At crime scenes, they are typically responsible for:1

 - Taking photographs